adessoTurkey/swift-coding-style-guide/README.md

 }
 ```
 * <a id='same-job-single-func-dry'></a>(<a href='#same-job-single-func-dry'>link</a>)
-We can extract code snippets that do the same job into a single function.
+Extract code snippets with the same job into a single function.

 **Preferred**
 ```swift